Battle of Anzio: Breakout

-On the evening of May 25, Truscott received new orders from Clark via his Operations Officer, Brigadier general Don Brand.
+On the evening of 25 May, Truscott received new orders from Clark via his Operations Officer, Brigadier general Don Brand.
 These were, in effect, to implement Operation Turtle and turn the main line of attack 90 degrees to the left.
-Most importantly, although the attack towards Valmontone and Route 6 would continue, the 1st Armored Division was to withdraw to prepare to exploit the planned breakthrough along the new line of attack leaving the 3rd Infantry Division to continue towards Valmontone with the 1st Special Service Force in support.
-Clark informed Alexander of these developments late in the morning of May 26 by which time the change of orders was a fait accompli.
+Most importantly, although the attack towards Valmontone and Route 6 would continue, the 1st Armoured Division was to withdraw to prepare to exploit the planned breakthrough along the new line of attack leaving the 3rd Infantry Division to continue towards Valmontone with the 1st Special Service Force in support.
+Clark informed Alexander of these developments late in the morning of 26 May by which time the change of orders was a fait accompli.